nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-Where a practitioner is recorded as the referrer, this **MUST** be the referenced <code>Practitioner</code>.
-If the referrer is not known, then this **SHOULD** be the practitioner who recorded the referral.
+The preferred agent is the practitioner responsible for the decision to refer the patient.
 If the referral is not attributed to a practitioner, then any of the other resource options **MAY** be used as most appropriate.
+If the referral does not clearly identify responsibility for the referral decision or action, this **MUST** be the user who recorded the referral.

 ### requester.onBehalfOf